NAIST-SE/SATDClonesInBuildSystem/README.md

 	* `RQ2_Non_SATD.ipynb` - a script that is used in RQ2 for Non-SATD clones.
 	* `RQ3.ipynb` - a script that is used in RQ3 for SATD clones.
 	* `RQ3_Non_SATD.ipynb` - a script that is used in RQ3 for SNon-ATD clones.
+* `materials` - a directory of supplementary materials.
 	* `thresholds_plot_commits.pdf` - threshold plot for the number of commits.
 	* `thresholds_plot_code.pdf` - threshold plot for lines of code in build systems.
 	* `thresholds_plot_comment.pdf` - threshold plot for lines of comments in build systems.
 	* `thresholds_clone_groups.pdf` - threshold plot for the number of coding SATD clone groups.
+	* `similarity_scores_of_commit_messages.pdf` - box plot for similarity scores of commit messages that introduced SATD clones.
+	* `clone_time_interval.pdf` - box plot for the clone time interval that introduced SATD clones.
+	* `definition.pdf` - detailed definitions of coding guides for SATD locations, reasons, and purposes in RQ4.
 * `LICENSE` - [Apache License 2.0](http://www.apache.org/licenses/)
 * `README.md` - this file.